lpaolini/AccentaG4/README.md

 | 6   | not used? |
 | 7   | not used? |

-I'm not sure whether the LCD keypad consumes this message or ignores it.

 #### Messages for the LCD keypad (L)

 Whenever the text displayed on the LCD needs to be updated a new message is sent:
 ```
 L <lenght> <LCD data> <checksum>
 ```
-The “L” character has MARK parity.
+The “L” character, being the first byte of the message, has mark parity.

 Lenght information is necessary, as messages are not terminated and the receiver needs to know the message size upfront.

 LCD data is a sequence of bytes, either printable (ASCII) or control codes, mostly for managing the cursor: